Matt McQuaid: Fraport Skyliners (2019–2020)

 After going undrafted in the 2019 NBA draft, McQuaid played in four NBA Summer League games for the Detroit Pistons, averaging 2.0 minutes and 0.3 rebounds per game.
 In August 2019, McQuaid signed with the Fraport Skyliners of the Basketball Bundesliga with an option for another season.
 He averaged 5.9 points, 1.2 rebounds and 0.8 steals per game.

 Canton Charge (2021)

 On January 29, 2021, the Canton Charge announced that they had acquired McQuaid from available player pool.

 Coaching career

-Michigan State Spartans (2021–present)

-On June 7, 2021, McQuaid became the Assistant Director of Operations of the Michigan State Spartans.
+On June 7, 2021, McQuaid became the assistant director of operations of the Michigan State Spartans.

 Personal life

 McQuaid is the son of Rob McQuaid, who played basketball at Central Michigan for two years before transferring to Midwestern State in 1981.
 His older sister Andrea played college volleyball at Oklahoma and Alabama and played professionally overseas, and his older brother Mike was on the golf team at Mary Hardin-Baylor.